Arkaeriit/Cyberland-server/README.md

 ## Using cyberland

 ### Server
-I will be hosting this server at `cyberland.bobignou.red`.
+I am hosting this server at `cyberland.bobignou.red`.
 Go check it out.

 ### Client
 To access the Cyberland server, you need a client.
 You can find plenty of them if you search for "cyberland client" on Github but I can always advertise [mine](https://github.com/Arkaeriit/cyberland.lua).